History of the New Jersey Devils: 2007–2013: Move to Newark and return to the Finals

 The Devils finished the regular season as the sixth seed in the East with 102 points.
-Returning injured center Travis Zajac led the team's offense as they then proceeded to knock the Florida Panthers out of the playoffs in seven games, winning Game 6 in overtime with a goal from Zajac and another in double overtime in Game 7 from Henrique.
+Returning injured center Travis Zajac led the team's offense as they then proceeded to knock the Florida Panthers out of the playoffs in seven games, winning game six in overtime with a goal from Zajac and another in double overtime in game seven from Henrique.
 They moved on to play their Atlantic Division rivals, the Philadelphia Flyers, in the Conference semifinals and were considered heavy underdogs in the series.
-They faced some early setbacks against the Flyers, including a Game 1 overtime loss and the injury of All-Star Kovalchuk.
-The Devils, however, rallied in Game 2 without their star forward, winning the game 4–1.
-Kovalchuk returned strong for Game 3 with a goal and two assists, including the game-winning assist to Alexei Ponikarovsky in overtime.
+They faced some early setbacks against the Flyers, including a game one overtime loss and the injury of All-Star Kovalchuk.
+The Devils, however, rallied in game two without their star forward, winning the game 4–1.
+Kovalchuk returned strong for game three with a goal and two assists, including the game-winning assist to Alexei Ponikarovsky in overtime.
 The streak continued as the Devils would win four in a row to eventually defeat the Flyers and advance to the Eastern Conference finals for the first time since 2003.
-The Devils would play the Rangers in the conference finals, a rematch of the 1994 series that resulted in a heartbreaking Game 7 overtime loss during Martin Brodeur's rookie season.
+The Devils would play the Rangers in the conference finals, a rematch of the 1994 series that resulted in a heartbreaking game seven overtime loss during Martin Brodeur's rookie season.
 The series was highly publicized by the New York media and was a tough back-and-forth battle for the first four games, leaving the series split at two games apiece.
-The Devils' fourth line, which had been very successful throughout the playoffs, came through in Game 5 to help give the Devils a 3–2 lead in the series.
+The Devils' fourth line, which had been very successful throughout the playoffs, came through in game five to help give the Devils a 3–2 lead in the series.
 The line consisted of players Ryan Carter, Stephen Gionta and Steve Bernier, all of which had been dropped from a professional roster at some point during the season.
 Emerging as playoff heroes, they tallied an impressive 19 points in the first three rounds.
-Despite constant comparisons to the 1994 series, the Devils and Brodeur rewrote history and claimed victory on May 25, 2012, as Henrique scored another series clinching overtime goal in Game 6 to advance the Devils to the Stanley Cup Finals against the Los Angeles Kings.
-The Devils dropped the first two games in overtime in Newark, then were shut out in Game 3 as Los Angeles took a 3–0 series lead.
-The Devils won Games 4 and 5 to become only the third team in NHL history to force a Game 6 in the Finals after being behind three games to none, but Los Angeles eliminated the Devils in Game 6 to win their first Stanley Cup in franchise history.
-Brodeur later signed with the team for two additional years, ending speculation that his career was over despite the fact he turned 40 on May 6, 2012, in New Jersey's Game 4 tilt with Philadelphia.
+Despite constant comparisons to the 1994 series, the Devils and Brodeur rewrote history and claimed victory on May 25, 2012, as Henrique scored another series clinching overtime goal in game six to advance the Devils to the Stanley Cup Final against the Los Angeles Kings.
+The Devils dropped the first two games in overtime in Newark, then were shut out in game three as Los Angeles took a 3–0 series lead.
+The Devils won Games 4 and 5 to become only the third team in NHL history to force a game six in the Finals after being behind three games to none, but Los Angeles eliminated the Devils in game six to win their first Stanley Cup in franchise history.
+Brodeur later signed with the team for two additional years, ending speculation that his career was over despite the fact he turned 40 on May 6, 2012, in New Jersey's game four tilt with Philadelphia.